notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

-COUNT III – NEGLIGENCE [Class Plaintiffs against Defendant] Class Plaintiffs re-allege, and adopt by reference herein, Paragraphs 1-143 and 149-150 above, and further allege:
+COUNT III – NEGLIGENCE [Class Plaintiffs against Defendant]

+Class Plaintiffs re-allege, and adopt by reference herein, Paragraphs 1-143 and 149-150 above, and further allege:

 162.
 COINBASE owed Plaintiffs and the Class Members a duty of care to use reasonable care in performing its duties as a depository of CRYPTSY and VERNON’s accounts, including, among other things, the duty to: (a) properly open, establish, and maintain CRYPTSY and VERNON’s accounts at COINBASE; (b) ensure that no unauthorized transfers or withdrawals from CRYPTSY and VERNON’s COINBASE accounts were implemented or paid; (c) monitor CRYPTSY and VERNON’s COINBASE accounts for excessive or suspicious activity; and (d) comply with all other reporting requirements applicable to CRYPTSY and VERNON’s COINBASE accounts under state and federal law.

 163.
-COINBASE breached those duties by failing to: (a) perform its obligations, including by failing to ensure that no unauthorized transfers or withdrawals from CRYPTSY and VERNON’s COINBASE accounts were implemented or paid; (b) acknowledge, report, and

--31
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com
-prevent misappropriation in CRYPTSY and VERNON’s COINBASE accounts through withdrawals and transfers; (c) conduct reasonable inquiry into the activities in CRYPTSY and VERNON’s COINBASE accounts even though aware of serious irregularities and excessive activity; and (d) failing to comply with all other reporting requirements applicable to CRYPTSY and VERNON’s COINBASE accounts under state and federal law.
+COINBASE breached those duties by failing to: (a) perform its obligations, including by failing to ensure that no unauthorized transfers or withdrawals from CRYPTSY and VERNON’s COINBASE accounts were implemented or paid; (b) acknowledge, report, and prevent misappropriation in CRYPTSY and VERNON’s COINBASE accounts through withdrawals and transfers; (c) conduct reasonable inquiry into the activities in CRYPTSY and VERNON’s COINBASE accounts even though aware of serious irregularities and excessive activity; and (d) failing to comply with all other reporting requirements applicable to CRYPTSY and VERNON’s COINBASE accounts under state and federal law.

 164. As a direct and proximate cause of COINBASE’s conduct, Plaintiffs and the Class Members have been damaged.

 COUNT IV – UNJUST ENRICHMENT [Class Plaintiffs against Defendant]